nakigoe/nakigoe/README.md

 <h1 name="en" id="en">There are more repositories, see also
 <br> <a href="https://github.com/nakigoe?tab=repositories" target="_blank">LIST OF NAKIGOE REPOSITORIES</a></h1>

+## Bash, Ansible Automata
+⭐ A Bash script to create and test your starting Ansible template on a Docker container with SSH setup before running the Ansible project on a physical remote server.
+<br> <a href="https://github.com/nakigoe/ansible-automata/" target="_blank">github.com/nakigoe/ansible-automata/</a>

 ## Python, Matplotlib library
 ⭐ A customer from Japan www·nihonga·love, Matplotlib plotting: sea temperature, direction and strength of sea waves, wind direction according to CSV data coming from sea sensors:
 <br> <a href="https://github.com/nakigoe/sea" target="_blank">github.com/nakigoe/sea</a>